 Guenard has won numerous awards at LC and at other institutions for designing programs that enhance student life.
 “Hayward’s first priority is our students.
 He has always been student centered in his career,” said Eccles.
 “He engages students in a creative and supportive manner.
 He challenges them to be the best they can be and he will give 100 percent to our community.

-“Hayward has always loved Lynchburg College,” Eccles continued.
+“Hayward has always loved University of Lynchburg,” Eccles continued.
 “He is a Hornet through and through.”

 Guenard received his Bachelor of Science from the University of Southern Mississippi with a major in radio, television, and film and a minor in marketing.
 He earned his Master of Education in Student Personnel in Higher Education from the University of Georgia.
 Today, he is a doctoral candidate in Indiana State University’s Educational Leadership and Foundation program.